dotnet/docs-maui/docs/fundamentals/data-binding/basic-bindings.md

 }
 ```

 The `Label` object is the binding target so that's the object on which this property is set and on which the method is called.
-The `BindingContext` property indicates the binding source, which is the `Slider`.
+The `BindingContext` property indicates the binding source, which is the <xref:Microsoft.Maui.Controls.Slider>.
 The `SetBinding` method is called on the binding target but specifies both the target property and the source property.
 The target property is specified as a `BindableProperty` object: `Label.RotationProperty`.
-The source property is specified as a string and indicates the `Value` property of `Slider`.
+The source property is specified as a string and indicates the `Value` property of <xref:Microsoft.Maui.Controls.Slider>.

 > [!IMPORTANT]
 > The target property must be backed by a bindable property.
 Therefore, the target object must be an instance of a class that derives from `BindableObject`.
 For more information, see [Bindable properties](../bindable-properties.md).

 The source property is specified as a string.
 Internally, reflection is used to access the actual property.
 In this particular case, however, the `Value` property is also backed by a bindable property.

-As you manipulate the `Slider`, the `Label` rotates accordingly:
+As you manipulate the <xref:Microsoft.Maui.Controls.Slider>, the `Label` rotates accordingly:

 :::image type="content" source="media/basic-bindings/basiccodebinding.png" alt-text="Basic code binding.":::